nrcc-cornell/apple-grape-map-maker/README.md

 # apple-grape-map-maker

+Creates apple and grape maps for use on NRCC’s page in the “Analyses for Industry” tab.

 ## Dependency

 You must have a Docker container called `mapper:1` containing the code for the mapper program from `https://github.coecis.cornell.edu/be99/mapper`.